Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 ## What is Xcode?

 Xcode is an _Integrated Development Environment_ (IDE) for developing apps in the Apple ecosystem.
-This includes macOS, iOS, watchOS, and tvOS apps.
+We'll be focusing on iOS apps, but you can also make apps for macOS, watchOS, and tvOS apps.
 IDEs (like Xcode) contain and integrate many powerful tools that make software development easier for programmers.

 As you learn to build apps in Xcode, you'll use many of these tools.
-Tools that you'll use commonly on a daily basis include:
+Tools that you'll use commonly on a daily basis might include:

 - Source Code Editor: write and edit code
 - Interface Builder: build and visualize user interfaces (UI) without code